ajrod/Pixelated/README.md

 using an emulator such as wine.

 Alternatively you can build the project yourself using Microsoft Visual Studio, just open the Pixelated.sln project.
-You may require some dependencies such as XNA Game Studio.
+You may require some dependencies such as XNA Game Studio 4.0.